|Keith's Ham Radio||

 I upload my "home QTH" logs (that is, QSOs made from Port Huron, MI USA and Corunna, ON Canada) to E-QSL.

 I also upload my QSOs from my Canadian and USA portable operations to E-QSL.
-However, because the E-QSL system is ill-equipped to handle QSOs made using the same call sign from multiple QTHs, these uploads will only reflect the correct country (USA or Canada) of any portable location I may be operating from.
-That is, uploads to E-QSL from my portable operations in either the USA or Canada may not reflect accurate QTH details such as state, province, county or Maidenhead grid square and therefore may not "count" for various E-QSL awards.
+However, because the E-QSL system is ill-equipped to handle QSOs made using the same call sign from multiple QTHs, those uploads will only reflect the correct country (USA or Canada) of any portable location I may be operating from in North America.
+That is, uploads to E-QSL from my portable operations in either the USA or Canada may not reflect completely accurate QTH details such as state, province, county or Maidenhead grid square.
+Therefore, those QSOs may not "count" for various E-QSL or other awards based on the E-QSL database.

 Paper QSLs (Direct)